 Depending on where you live, it may be difficult to find them for sale, and when you do, they can get expensive.
 In terms of proper care, you should do the same as any other chicken breed – feed them high-quality food, provide fresh water regularly, ventilate the coop properly, and follow their behavior for any signs of disease.

 Apart from that, they need more space than common chickens, and they are good foragers, so you should let them out as much as possible.
-All in all, this is a special bird that would make your farm more lively and fun.
+All in all, these are special birds that would make your farm more lively and fun.